Electrical

 Continue your education as an electrician with this third level of training.
 Topics include load calculations, branch and feeder circuits, conductor selection and calculations, practical applications of lighting, hazardous locations, overcurrent protection, distribution equipment, transformers, commercial electrical services, motor calculations, voice, data and video and motor controls.
 Upon completion, students are eligible to sit for the credential exam(s) offered by the National Center for Construction Education & Research (NCCER).

-Prerequisite: Successful completion of Electrical - Level 2.
+Prerequisite: Earned credential from Electrical - Level 2.

 Contact Hours: 120